Satisfactory Academic Progress Policy

 Students dismissed from Berklee College of Music are ineligible for future semesters of enrollment and financial aid eligibility at the college.

-Beginning with the summer 2013 semester, all students’ financial aid eligibility will be determined at the time of their initial application and after each semester of enrollment.
+All students’ financial aid eligibility is determined at the time of their initial application and after each semester of enrollment.
 To receive federal/Title IV financial aid, a student must meet or exceed the three standards of the satisfactory academic progress policy for enrollment and financial aid eligibility at the end of each assessment period.

 All students must meet the published satisfactory academic progress requirements.
 In addition, international students in F-1 student visa status must enroll in two full-time semesters each year to maintain F-1 non-immigrant status.
 Students in F-1 non-immigrant status must register for and complete a minimum of 12 required credits for two semesters before being eligible for a vacation semester (except for students entering in the spring).
 Please see the full-time and part-time attendance policy for more information.